The concept of the Anthropocene Age, suggesting that humankind has become a greater influence on the planet than nature, is

 Using the word "Earth" in the title opens up a wide range of associations.
 Why do you focus on geological aspects in EARTH?

-NIKOLAUS GEYRHALTER: If we regard the Earth as an organism, then the Earth's crust its skin is its most delicate organ.
-I wanted
+NIKOLAUS GEYRHALTER: If we regard the Earth as an organism, then the Earth's crust – its skin – is its most delicate organ.
+I wanted to take a

-to take a closer look at the wounds we are inflicting upon the Earth.
-It was important for me to show the places and the deeds,
+closer look at the wounds we are inflicting upon the Earth.
+It was important for me to show the places and the deeds, to trigger

-to trigger associations and to prompt thought.
-If you visit these huge mines and worksites the first impressions are overwhelming;
+associations and to prompt thought.
+If you visit these huge mines and worksites the first impressions are overwhelming; it's

-it's really hard to comprehend the extent to which we human beings have brought about major changes to the surface of our
+really hard to comprehend the extent to which we human beings have brought about major changes to the surface of our planet

-planet within a very short time.
-And the point is that we are all responsible for this, because living the way we do would
+within a very short time.
+And the point is that we are all responsible for this, because living the way we do would be virtually

-be virtually impossible without these "scars" on the Earth's crust.
-My intention wasn't at all to confront the people who
+impossible without these "scars" on the Earth's crust.
+My intention wasn't at all to confront the people who work there and

-work there and blame them; if anything, they bear the least responsibility.
-I think it is the duty of the cinema to take audiences
+blame them; if anything, they bear the least responsibility.
+I think it is the duty of the cinema to take audiences to places

 Despite the enormous technological progress embodied in the machines available today, did you have the impression you were